 The uncontrolled haul road emission level applied in the modelling was approximately 700 grams of PM10 per vehicle kilometre travelled (g/VKT), as calculated with a 2% silt value.
-Therefore, the modelling applied a value of approximately 70 g/VKT for the main haul road and approximately 140 g/VKT for nonmain haul roads.
+Therefore, the modelling applied a value of approximately 70 g/VKT for the main haul road and approximately 140 g/VKT for non-main haul roads.

-In accordance with Part B, Condition B32(f)(i) of Development Consent SSD 10418, MACH Energy will undertake site-specific monitoring of the emissions of PM2.5 per km travelled from all 'non-road' mobile diesel equipment used for the development.
+In accordance with Part B, Condition B32(f)(i) of Development Consent SSD 10418, MACH Energy will undertake site-specific monitoring of the emissions of $PM{2.5}$ per km travelled from all 'non-road' mobile diesel equipment used for the development.

 MACH Energy will adopt the methodology applied for the PRPs which will include the direct measurement of dust emissions from a controlled and uncontrolled road at the MPO to estimate the control efficiency.
-This monitoring will be conducted within 6 months of commencement of development under Development Consent SSD 10418 and will be reported in the subsequent MPO Annual Review.
+This monitoring will be conducted within 12 months of approval of the AQGGMP under Development Consent SSD 10418 and will be reported in the subsequent MPO Annual Review.